 If you understand their pain, their anger, their sorrow, their sadness, their regret, their fear, you would see how to apologize to eliminate those feelings.

 An apology based on empathy is effective in making someone forgive you.
 This is because it shows the person you understand their pain, how sorry you are, and want to make things normal again.

 2. Offering A Complete Apology

-- Second, tell them you are regretful.
+- Remorse: Tell them that you are regretful.

-- Third, ask for forgiveness with humility.
+- Humility: Ask for their forgiveness with humility.

-3. Create The Right Environment
+3. Creating The Right Environment